pypdfium2-team/.github/profile/README.md

 * `iOS` arm64 (+ arm64 / x86_64 simulators) (experimental, untested)

 These are the platforms supported with pre-built binaries.
-In principle, pypdfium2 may run anywhere provided you are able to procure a pdfium build for the platform.
+In principle, pypdfium2 may run anywhere provided you are able to procure a pdfium build for the platform.[^3]

 ### Installation